jamiepenney/react-flux-starter-kit/README.md

-# React with Flux Starter Kit
+# React with Flux Example
-This contains the completed environment setup that we walk through in detail in module 2 of ["Building Applications with React and Flux" on Pluralsight](http://www.pluralsight.com/author/cory-house).
+Forked from https://github.com/coryhouse/react-flux-starter-kit with an example app added in

 ##This starter kit gives you the following:
 - React, React Router, and Flux for ultra-responsive UI development